least 10% of men in our country have suffered

 isolate his intended victim.

-would sexually assault men or boys, most male
+only gay men would sexually assault men or

-the impact of sexual assault upon men may be
+is a woman, the impact of sexual assault upon

 with adults report problems in various areas